 Perched on the water's edge of Perth’s Elizabeth Quay, with the breathtaking Ritz-Carlton Hotel Perth, Hearth offers diners an unforgettable Western Australian local food and wine experience.
 Hearth celebrates local producers from Western Australia’s Kimberley to the Great Southern region, paired with an exclusive wine list..

 7. Taste Australia's best handmade Vodka and Gin

-8. Stay in the world's second best hotel
+8. Stay in one of the world's best hotels

 Sleep on the spot that marks Perth's geographical centre, known as 'point zero'.
-It happens to be the location of the world's second best hotel, as voted by Conde Nast Traveler.
-Como the Treasury's 48 suites, pool, spa and restaurants are housed in 1870s heritage buildings that have been restored and elegantly reimagined with a respectful nod to the past.
+It happens to be the location of the world's second best hotel, as voted by Conde Nast Traveler in 2016.
+COMO The Treasury's 48 suites, pool, spa and restaurants are housed in 1870s heritage buildings that have been restored and elegantly reimagined with a respectful nod to the past.
 Tip: the mini bar is free.

 9. Drive through the Pinnacles by sunset

 The aged, yellow spires of the Pinnacles resemble a bizarre alien landscape.
 An easy two-hour drive north of Perth, thousands of these eroded limestone formations poke like fingers through the earth, surrounded by sand dunes and ocean glimpses.
 A looping sandy track (fine for 2WD) snakes between them, giving a safari-style experience of these natural curiosities that reach up to 3.5m tall.
 Their sundown glow is magical.